Simulability transitions in continuous-time dynamics of local open quantum systems

-This question has received significant attention in the context of \emph{circuit model} (or discrete-time model) of noisy quantum computation.
-It was shown very early on that a simulatability phase transition is expected for the circuit model of quantum computation on tuning the rate of noise.
-For sufficiently high rate of noise, there would exist a polynomial time classical algorithm to simulate a quantum computer \cite{aharonov2000quantum, aharonov1996polynomial}.
-Furthermore, the threshold theorem for quantum computation \cite{aharonov2008fault, gottesman2000fault} implied that if the noise is small enough (below a threshold) and a fresh supply of auxillary qubits is available, then a faultless quantum circuit can be encoded into a faulty quantum circuit.
-Through numerical simulations and analytical mappings to classical statistical mechanics, qualitatively similar behaviour has been found in the entanglement dynamics of random unitary circuits interspersed with measurements \cite{nahum2018operator, nahum2017quantum, skinner2019measurement, bao2020theory, ippoliti2021entanglement, nahum2021measurement}.
+This expectation has been made rigorous in the context of \emph{circuit model} (or discrete-time model) of noisy quantum computation \cite{aharonov2000quantum, aharonov1996polynomial, aharonov2008fault, gottesman2000fault, benquantum, virmani2005classical, harrow2003robustness}.
+It was shown very early on that a simulability transition is expected for the circuit model of quantum computation on tuning the rate of noise. {For sufficiently high rate of noise, provably efficient classical algorithms to simulate quantum circuits \cite{aharonov2000quantum, aharonov1996polynomial} have been provided}.
+Moreover, the threshold theorem for quantum computation \cite{aharonov2008fault, gottesman2000fault} implied that if the noise is below a certain threshold and fresh auxillary qubits are available, then a {quantum computation can be encoded into a noisy quantum circuit.} {The requirement of fresh auxillary qubits was subsequently relaxed for quantum circuits in two or higher dimensions when the noise was not depolarizing \cite{benquantum}}.